LKremer/scbs/docs/tutorial.md

 If you're working with your own data and you sequenced thousands of cells, `scbs prepare` will take quite long.
 But fortunately, you only have to run it once in the very beginning.

+> [!NOTE]
+> If you encounter a "too many open files"-error, you need to increase the open file limit with e.g. `ulimit -n 99999`.

 ### 2. Filtering low-quality cells